OfficeDev/teams-toolkit/packages/sdk/doc/teamsfx.m365tenantcredential._constructor_.md

 ## Remarks

-Can only be used in server side code.
+Only works in in server side.